atongen/ec2hosts/README.md

 λ ec2hosts -h
 Usage of ec2hosts:
   -action string
-        Action to perform: 'update', 'delete', or 'delete-all' (default "update") -backup
+    	Action to perform: 'update', 'delete', or 'delete-all' (default "update") -backup int
-        Backup content of file before updating (default true) -dry-run
+    	Number of backup files to keep, 0 is no backup (default 3) -dry-run
     	Print updated file content to stdout only -exclude string
     	Pattern of hostname to exclude
   -file string
     	Path to file to update (default "/etc/hosts") -name string
     	Name of block of hosts in file
   -public string
     	Pattern to use to match public hosts
   -region string
-        AWS Region (default "us-east-1")
+    	AWS Region
   -tag value
-        Add instance tag filters, should be of the form -tag 'key:value' -v    Print version information and exit
+    	Add instance tag filters, should be of the form -tag 'key:value' -tag-out value
+    	Include value for tag in host file output, should be of the form -tag 'key' -v	Print version information and exit
   -vpc-id string
     	Filter EC2 instances by vpc-id
 ```

 ## example

 ```
-λ ec2hosts -name my-app -dry-run -public bastion 127.0.0.1 localhost
+λ ec2hosts -name my-app -dry-run -public bastion -region us-west-2 127.0.0.1 localhost

 # The following lines are desirable for IPv6 capable hosts